meghapsimatrix/wildmeta/README.md

 `clubSandwich` package (Pustejovksy, 2020), originally from DerSimonian and Laird (1983).
 The standardized mean differences represent the effects of SAT coaching on SAT verbal (SATV) and/or SAT math (SATM) scores.
-The data contains `study_type` variable indicating whether groups compared in primary studies were matched, randomized, or non-equivalent.
+The data contains the `study_type` variable indicating whether groups compared in primary studies were matched, randomized, or non-equivalent.
 The code below runs cluster wild bootstrapping to test the multiple-contrast hypothesis that the effect of coaching does not